slawless08/Holiday/README.md

 <li>API</li>

  ## <h2 id=Future-Updates><i>Future Updates</i></h2>
  <p>As you know, it's our first time doing a project in groups.
 So expect some mistakes or bugs in the app.
-We'll try to fix them while we learn more in the future but if you want to try it then just click right <a href="" target="_blank">here</a></p>
+We'll try to fix them while we learn more in the future but if you want to try it then just click right <a href="https://slawless08.github.io/Holiday/" target="_blank">here</a></p>

  ## <h2 id="contact"><i>Contact information</i></h2>